ivyanalyst/Industrial-CCTV-Video-RAG/README.md

 - FAISS cache uses FIFO eviction with stale-row tolerance at eviction time — fine at demo scale (thousands of frames), not designed for long-running production retention.
+- Tested against a real consumer IP camera (Yoosee); its RTSP firmware rejects the OPTIONS method required by standard RTSP clients (confirmed against three independent implementations: ffmpeg, VLC, mediamtx/gortsplib), a known compatibility gap in some budget camera firmware.
+Ingestion layer validated against file-based sources; RTSP protocol handling itself is standards-compliant and would work against any camera with a conformant RTSP server.

 ## Acknowledgments & Citation